 Anaphylaxis is the most severe allergic reaction and requires immediate treatment.
+Symptoms include difficulty/noisy breathing and swelling of the tongue.
 If you think someone is having an allergic reaction, seek medical advice urgently as symptoms can worsen rapidly.
 If breathing is affected, call triple zero (000).

 Diagnosis of cow's milk allergy is often obvious when symptoms occur within minutes of exposure.
 Skin prick allergen tests from your doctor may also help.
 When symptoms are delayed, cow's milk allergy can be harder to diagnose.